-Neighbourhood Justice Panels (NJPs) 5.2
+Neighbourhood Justice Panels (NJPs) 5.1

-Description A forum in which perpetrators of anti-social behaviour or low level offending are called to meet with the victims of their behaviour, and any wider involved community, to recognise the harm that they have caused and make meaningful amends for their actions.
-Both the victim and perpetrator must agree to this remedy and the perpetrator must admit liability.
-NJPs are a form of restorative justice.
-Target Group People exhibiting anti-social behaviour and at risk of arrest, in particular those who come to the notice of the Police but are not in contact with, and unlikely to meet, the statutory threshold for other public services.
-Outcomes Reduce re-offending and ASB incidents Improve victim satisfaction Develop public confidence with visibility of crime/ASB being tackled Increase community engagement in the development of local justice solutions Reduce Police bureaucracy Reduce volume and cost of standard Council, Police and Crown Prosecution Service interventions such as court.
-Evidence Neighbourhood justice panels are a form of restorative justice.
-In trials of restorative justice(RJ) approach (robbery, burglary and violent offences): 5 The majority of victims chose to participate and 85% of victims who took part were satisfied with the process 6 RJ reduced the frequency of re-offending, leading to £9 savings for every £1 spent on restorative justice 7 , and Up to 27% reduction in re-offending following RJ.
-There is also evidence of very low re-offending rates (3-5%) following NJP interventions in sites already up and running (for example Somerset; Sheffield; Manchester).
-8 Research by Sheffield Hallam University found that the average cost of mediating a neighbour dispute across three mediation services varied from £160 to £430, whereas other statutory interventions could cost £1,240 - for example to go to court for an injunction.
-9 How would it work in practice?
-Initially the main referring agencies would be the Council, housing providers and the Police.
-Referral parameters would need to be clarified including the definition of ASB and priority areas of focus.
-A part time coordinator would take responsibility for the overall management and approximately 10 community volunteers would provide the mediation and liaison function.
-Maximising community awareness would be a key focus, e.g. through the panel recruitment exercise.
-Peer sites have suggested that much of the benefit of NJPs comes from the conferencing element, rather than from any reparative contracts, and have also warned about the risks of cost escalation in the event that enforcement and monitoring are required.
-It therefore proposed that the first initiative is limited to conferencing.
-Required Proposed resourcing (short term)
+which perpetrators of anti-social behaviour or low level offending meet with the victims of their behaviour, and any wider involved to recognise the harm that they have caused and make amends for their actions.
+Both the victim and perpetrator must remedy and the perpetrator must admit liability.
+NJPs are a form e justice. oiting anti-social behaviour and at risk of arrest, in particular ome to the notice of the Police but are not in contact with, and leet, the statutory threshold for other public services. e re-offending and ASB incidents e victim satisfaction o public confidence with visibility of crime/ASB being tackled e community engagement in the development of local justice ins e Police bureaucracy e volume and cost of standard Council, Police and Crown ution Service interventions such as court. pood justice panels are a form of restorative justice.
+In trials of ustice(RJ) approach (robbery, burglary and violent offences): ajority of victims chose to participate and 85% of victims who took are satisfied with the process acced the frequency of re-offending, leading to £9 savings for 1 spent on restorative justice, and 7% reduction in re-offending following RJ.
+Devidence of very low re-offending rates (3-5%) following NJP is in sites already up and running (for example Somerset; anchester).
+Supplies the sample of the state of the state of the state of the sample some state of the state the main referring agencies would be the Council, housing is and the Police.
+Referral parameters would need to be clarified in the definition of ASB and priority areas of focus.
+The coordinator would take responsibility for the overall in ment and approximately 10 community volunteers would provide itation and liaison function.
+The ing community awareness would be a key focus, e.g. through the cruitment exercise.
+The same suggested that much of the benefit of NJPs comes from the erencing element, rather than from any reparative contracts, and so warned about the risks of cost escalation in the event that ment and monitoring are required.
+It therefore proposed that the lative is limited to conferencing.